csmaller/blog/content/blog/booze.md

 We finished the gig and the inevitable bro handshake/high five stuff that happens at the end of a successful night by young tourists in a ski town is just not appealing at all.

 I want to run off stage, get my shit and go home and shower and go to bed.
 I want to get up early and ride my bike, or ski powder, or go to the gym.
-My body and brain has been wracked long enough by substances and I am just tired.
+My body and brain has been wracked long enough by substances.

 I'm just so tired of that life.
 It is hopefully behind me now but the specter of alcohol haunts me daily.
+I still have a glass of wine at dinner sometimes but that's it.
 Here's a soda water toast to not going back and moving forward with purpose in this lifetime.

 My sincere apologies to everyone i have ever offended in my drunken haze.
 That's not me anymore and I am sorry.
 Truly sorry.

 Mahalo

 \-Corey